JornabeDV/Technical_Challenge/README.md

 1. Clone this repository: https://github.com/JornabeDV/Tecnical_Challenge.git in your local host.
 2. Install all dependencies with: NPM INSTALL.
-3. Run SASS compilator with: NPM RUN SASS
+3. Run SASS compilator with: NPM RUN SASS.
+4. The proyect is ready now.